Psmths/reave/README.md

 </p>
 <hr>

-Reave is a post-exploitation framework tailored for hypervisor endpoints.
+Reave is a post-exploitation framework tailored for hypervisor endpoints, written in Python.
 It is currently under development.

-Reave follows a traditional listener/agent model, where the user may set up multiple listeners of various flavors that accept any number of agents.
+Reave follows a traditional listener/agent model, where the user may set up multiple listeners that accept any number of agents.
 The framework currently provides a Python agent and supports the following objectives:

- - Interactive terminal sessions
+ - Interactive terminal sessions with agents
- - Automatic enumeration of hypervisor hosts, including:
+ - Automatic enumeration of hypervisors, including:
    - What guest systems are installed
    - What network shares and datastores are mounted
    - What local users are associated
    - What domain the hypervisor is a part of
  - Modular payloads supporting capabilities such as:
    - Exfiltration: of datastores, files, virtual disks.
-   - Persistence: Adding, modifying, deleting local users, installing SSH keys and reverse shells
+   - Persistence: Adding, modifying, deleting local users, installing SSH keys and spawning reverse shells
    - Enumeration: Further network scanning, etc.

 The goal of Reave is to provide a framework one can leverage to automate and expedite pentesting campaigns in environments that are either heavily virtualized, or where target/critical infrastructure is hosted on hypervisor platforms such as ESXi and Proxmox.